Research

 The metrics we track demonstrate how effectively our landscapes are accomplishing each of these goals.

-Nelson is currently pursuing a degree in Soil and Crop sciences focusing on soil health and Agroecology.
+Nelson's academically trained in soil health, ecological regeneration, and sustainable food systems such as agrivoltaics and agroforestry.
 He has dedicated his life to understanding how regenerative agriculture can serve as a catalyst for change in the face of climate change and believes that soil health is integral to this change.
-He lives in Longmont with his two cats, 8 chickens, and clinical herbalist husband and strives to embody living in a reciprocal relationship with nature and the planet.
+He lives in Longmont with his sweet cat, white German shepherd, and herbalist husband and strives to embody living in a reciprocal relationship with nature through his research